Smallest suffixient set maintenance in near-real-time: Algorithmic tools

 \subsection{Fringe colored ancestor problem}

 In their seminal paper \cite{breslauer13near}, Breslauer and Italiano proposed an implementation of Weiner's algorithm working in \textit{near-real-time}, that is providing a small (double logarithmic) worst-case time bound on an individual round.
 Their main idea is to speed up the retrieval of $\alpha$ from $\lambda$ by answering a query called \textsc{fringe marked ancestor} on dynamic trees.
 By Lemma~\ref{lem:SREreversed}(\ref{case:SREreversed2}), nodes with a defined $x$-link, for a given $x\in\Sigma$, form a connected subtree of the suffix tree sharing the same root; the leaves of this subtree are called the \emph{fringe}.
 Retrieving $\alpha$ amounts to computing the lowest ancestor of the fringe.
-We define a more general version of this problem where we simultaneously store information about W-links for all letters (expressed by \emph{colors}\footnote{We introduce the term \emph{colors} here as a mean for abstraction since they will take, besides equaling letters, another role later in \cref{sec:maintainingSREs}.}), as opposed to a separate data structure for each letter (as in \cite{breslauer13near}).
+We define a more general version of this problem where we simultaneously store information about W-links for all letters (expressed by \emph{colors}\footnote{We introduce the term \emph{colors} here as a means of abstraction since they will also play another role, besides being synonymous to letters, later in \cref{sec:maintainingSREs}.}), as opposed to a separate data structure for each letter (as in \cite{breslauer13near}).
 We call this problem \textsc{fringe colored ancestor} and define it as follows.

 \myproblem{Fringe colored ancestor} Consider a set of colors $\colors$ and a dynamic tree initially consisting of a single uncolored node.
 Maintain the tree under the following operations:\footnote{The set of operations can be larger and include deletion and uncoloring of a node; here we only consider operations that we need for our purposes.} \begin{itemize} \item insert a new uncolored child of an existing node, \item assign a color $x\in\colors$ to a node $\nu$ provided that either $\nu$ is the tree root or the parent of $\nu$ is colored with $x$, \item introduce a new node by splitting an edge and coloring this node by the colors assigned to its descendant, \item for a given node and a given color $x\in\colors$, find its lowest ancestor colored with $x$. \end{itemize} In particular, \textsc{fringe marked ancestor} is \textsc{fringe colored ancestor} with a single color.
 The updates preserve the \emph{fringe property}, i.e., ancestors of a node colored by $x$ are colored by $x$ as well.
 The fringe property is important for modelling W-links since they also obey the fringe property by Lemma~\ref{lem:SREreversed}(\ref{case:SREreversed2}).